harroo/Endeavor/README.md

 `Run In All Directions`: When this is enabled the Player will be able to run sideways and backwards, as apposed to only being able to run forwards.

+`Touch Mode`: Enable this when using the Android Input Controller.

 **Note** You must set the Player Game-Object Layer to "Ignore Raycast".
 Otherwise it'll fall in an obscure manour.

 ### "Looking"